 Mr. Hough is the head of the Tokyo office Litigation Department.
 Mr. Hough’s practice focuses on complex commercial litigation and arbitration, with an emphasis on intellectual property disputes.
 His matters have included breach-of-contract claims, joint venture dissolutions, trade secret misappropriation claims and distribution agreement disputes, among other subjects.
 Mr. Hough has also conducted internal investigations and represented witnesses and subjects of government investigations.
 Mr. Hough is licensed as a Gaikokuho Jimu Bengoshi and is a member of the Daini Tokyo Bar Association.

-Mr. Hough’s patent litigation experience includes a variety of technical fields, including biotechnology, semiconductors, medical devices, and “business methods.”
-His copyright experience includes software, jewelry and toy designs, and rights to musical compositions.
-In a high profile case, he represented the author and publisher of the best-selling book Memoirs of a Geisha.
+Mr. Hough’s patent litigation experience spans a variety of technical fields, including biotechnology, semiconductors, medical devices and business methods.
+His copyright experience includes matters involving software, jewelry and toy designs, and rights to musical compositions.
+In a high-profile case, he represented the author and publisher of the best-selling book Memoirs of a Geisha.

 Representative Commercial Litigation Matters

 Representative Arbitration Matters

 ©1996-2017 Morrison & Foerster LLP.
 All rights reserved.